HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 that does not contain the historic structures.

-The Planning and Zoning commission considered the applicant's
+The Planning and Zoning Commission considered the applicant's

 request on three separate occasions and voted 5-1 on September 19th